 You must maintain a grade point average of at least 2.0 and meet Berklee's published Satisfactory Academic Progress guidelines.
 If you are having difficulty doing so, please speak with an academic advisor.

-Students register for internships through the Office of Experiential Learning (OEL).
-OEL staff work closely with international advisors to verify eligiblity for participation in Berklee-sponsored internships.
-If you want to register for an internship, speak with a staff member in OEL and an international advisor in International Student Services.
+Students register for internships through the Career Center.
+Staff work closely with international advisors to verify eligiblity for participation in Berklee-sponsored internships.
+If you want to register for an internship, speak with a Career Center advisor and an international advisor in International Student Services.

 Internship enrollment must be reported to the U.S. Department of Homeland Security and authorized on page 3 of a student's Form I-20.
 It is your responsibility to inform the Career Center and you international advisor as early as possible of any internship plans you may have.
 Failure to do so could result in a denial of the internship or violation of your F-1 status.

 You may work on campus through the student employment program.
 During non-vacation semesters, students may not work more than 20 hours per week on campus.
 Contact the Student Employment Office for more information concerning on-campus student employment.